Professional wrestling: Sports entertainment

 The wrestling industry convention of kayfabe has increasingly been challenged by the modern concept of sports entertainment, which openly acknowledges professional wrestling's predetermined nature and celebrates its roots in both competitive sport and dramatic theater.
 The term "sports entertainment" was coined by World Wrestling Federation chairman Vince McMahon during the 1980s as a marketing term to describe the professional wrestling industry, primarily to potential advertisers; however, precursors date back to at least February 1935, when Toronto Star sports editor Lou Marsh described professional wrestling as "sportive entertainment".
 In 1989, the WWF used the phrase in a case before the New Jersey Senate to classify professional wrestling as "sports entertainment" and thus not subject to regulation like a directly competitive sport.

 In subsequent years, WWE insisted that its talent use "sports entertainment" rather than "pro wrestling" to describe its business, to the point that the term was sometimes used in other promotions to generate "heat" (fan reaction and engagement).
-The line between sports entertainment and competitive sports was further blurred in 2023, when WWE merged with the parent company of Ultimate Fighting Championship (UFC), a genuinely competitive mixed martial arts promotion, in what was officially announced as an effort to "bring together two leading pureplay sports and entertainment companies" and provide "significant operating synergies" between them.
+The line between sports entertainment and competitive sports was further blurred in 2023, when WWE merged (as TKO Group Holdings) with the parent company of Ultimate Fighting Championship (UFC), a genuinely competitive mixed martial arts promotion, in what was officially announced as an effort to "bring together two leading pureplay sports and entertainment companies" and provide "significant operating synergies" between them.
 The following year, WWE moved away from its insistence on being a sports entertainment company after Vince McMahon's departure from the company, but still uses "sports entertainment" in some contexts.

 Whether professional wrestling is a genuine sport often reflects a broader debate as to the nature and qualities of a sport categorically.
 Some commentators and analysts identify baseline commonalities between professional wrestling and other sports, such as performance entailing "physical activity governed by a set of rules of customs" and there still being competition among pro wrestlers with respect to their performances.

 Just because there's a script involved it doesn't take away from the competitive environment of professional wrestling.
 Ask any former wrestler, read an autobiography on a wrestler or use common sense.
 There is tremendous competition within the WWE.
 Not performing to the high standards in the ring?
 "You're Fired".
 Not getting over with the fans?
 "You're Fired."
 Being a nuisance and refusing to be a team player?
 "You're fired."
 Don't want to continually train, live the grueling road schedule and establish connections...see where I'm going with all this?
 While NFL, NBA, NHL, MLB and overseas soccer players (football, I know, I apologize) are getting paid ridiculous contracts (with a lump sum up front, and a lot of the contract guaranteed), professional wrestlers do much more work for a lot less.
 We can safely take the competition argument out of the discussion.
 So ultimately, if you can look past the script, then professional wrestling is a sport.